 Tasks and goals

-The Baden-Württemberg Association for Cultural Youth Education (LKJ), founded in 1980, is a consortium of 27 country-wide organizations, working groups and initiatives for cultural education with children and adolescents.
+The Baden-Württemberg Association for culture and arts education (Landesvereinigung Kulturelle Jugendbildung LKJ), founded in 1980, is a consortium of 29 country-wide organizations, working groups and initiatives for arts education and cultural learning with children and adolescents.
 The activities range from theater, dance, music, circus, literature to creative media use.
 As an umbrella organization, we represent the interests for cultural education in the overall field of youth welfare and to the public, politics and administration in Baden-Württemberg.

 The LKJ is the organisation responsible for the Freiwilliges Soziales Jahr (FSJ) Kultur, the German voluntary social year in culture, in Baden-Wuerttemberg.
 It is responsible for the application and placement process, supports volunteers and organises their educational seminars as well as knowledge-sharing events.